Why is Morocco’s success in the World Cup not a coincidence?

 The return of the chosen son of Morocco

-I was amazed when the Moroccan Federation took the decision to dismiss Vahid Halilodjic last August, just over three months before the World Cup finals, after the Bosnian coach led the team during qualification for the 2022 Qatar World Cup.
+I was amazed when the Moroccan Federation took the decision to dismiss Vahid Halilodjic last August, just over three months before the World Cup finals, following the Bosnian coach led the team during qualification for the 2022 Qatar World Cup.

 But for those in Morocco, it was instead the heir to the Moroccan throne taking his place in due course.